 Call an Old Lyme Personal Injury Lawyer Today to Schedule a Free Case Evaluation

-If you have been hurt in an accident, call Polito & Associates today.
+If you have been hurt in an accident, call Polito & Harrington today.
 Our Waterford office is just a short drive up Interstate 95 from Old Lyme, and we never charge legal fees unless we successfully recover on your behalf.
 To schedule a free consultation, call our office today at 860-447-3300 or send us an email through our online contact form.